amrmsab/ELEC390QueensU/setup/README.md

   </tr>
 </table>
 </div>

+> [!IMPORTANT]
+> We recommend a VM solution.
+We anticipate you will find it much easier to proceed in the course with a VM.

 ### Install Ubuntu on a Virtual Machine (VM)

 A virtual machine (VM) is a computer file, typically called an image, that behaves like an actual computer and emulates a physical machine complete with CPU, memory, disks to store your files,